lando/lando/docs/guides/updating-local-pantheon-environments.md

 ---
-title: Updating local environments
+title: Updating your Pantheon site from the latest DB backup
-metaTitle: Updating local environments | Lando
+metaTitle: Updating your Pantheon site from the latest DB backup | Lando
 description: Add this tool to catch your local dev environment up to date.
 summary: Add this tool to catch your local dev environment up to date.
 date: 2020-03-03T21:14:32.815Z